Excellent

 Ambien is the brand name for the generic drug zolpidem.
 It’s a sedative/hypnotic prescription sleep medication used to treat short-term insomnia.

-Is Ambien the answer to your sleep troubles?
-Find out by talking to an insomnia specialist on Klarity Health in 24 hours or less.*
+Do you need Ambien for your sleep troubles?
+Find out by talking to an insomnia specialist on Klarity Health in 24 hours or less.* If a provider thinks Ambien is right for you, they can work with you on an insomnia treatment plan.

 Find a provider